it takes courage...

 Hi there!
 First off, thank you.
 Thank you for taking the first steps to healing.
 It is an incredibly big and scary decision, but I’m glad you’re here.
 My main goal is to guide you in managing your medications that may help in your healing process.
 I use research and evidence-based practices to assist in choosing the best regimen for you but ultimately, you know your body best.
 As your provider, I will actively listen to your concerns without any judgment and work on a holistic treatment plan with you.

-As a nurse during the COVID-19 pandemic, I was fortunate to work on hospital units such as COVID itself, medicine/surgery, cardiac, and ICU step-down.
-Working with these populations allowed me to see the growing need for mental health in our community.
-I then received my Masters degree from the University of Pennsylvania and became board-certified with the hopes of decreasing the mental health stigma.
+As a nurse during the COVID-19 pandemic, I was fortunate to work on hospital units including medical/surgery, cardiac, COVID specific units, and ICU step-down.
+Working with these populations allowed me to see the growing need for mental health support in our community.
+I then pursued my Masters degree from the University of Pennsylvania and became board-certified as a Psychiatric Mental Health Nurse Practitioner with the hopes of decreasing the mental health stigma.

-I hope to help you in whatever you need.
+I would be honored to support you on your mental health journey.
 Please reach out with any questions!

 Please Note: I provide only medication management at this time via telehealth.
 I am not providing ongoing therapy.
-If you are interested in doing therapy, please contact us and we will put you on our waitlist to see a therapist.
+If you are interested in mental health therapy, please contact us to schedule an appointment with our therapist.
 Thanks!

 Jessica Stuenzi, Psychiatric Nurse Practitioner